aFerreira27/Krowne-Base/docs/README.md

 -   **Product Detail View**: A comprehensive page displaying all product details, including images, specifications, documentation, and compliance information.
 -   **Product Creation & Editing**: Robust forms for adding new products and editing existing ones, with support for image and file uploads.
 -   **Database Sync Status**: A mock page indicating the synchronization status with other company databases.

+## Data Flow: From Input to Database

+Understanding the path data takes is key to working with this application.
+Here is the step-by-step lifecycle for creating and updating a product:

+1.  **User Input (Client-Side Form)**: The process starts on the `/products/new` or `/products/[id]/edit` pages.
+The user fills out a form built with **React Hook Form** and validated by a **Zod** schema.

+2.  **Client-Side API Call**: When the user submits the form, a client-side function from `src/lib/products-client.ts` is triggered.
+This function uses the native `fetch` API to send the validated form data as a JSON payload to the corresponding Next.js API route (e.g., `POST /api/products`).

+3.  **API Route Handler (Server-Side)**: The request is received by the appropriate API route handler in `src/app/api/products/`.
+This is the application's "backend" layer, running on the server.

+4.  **Database Interaction (Server-Side)**: The API handler calls a dedicated server-side function from `src/lib/products.ts`.
+This function contains the raw **pg** (PostgreSQL) logic to `INSERT` or `UPDATE` data in the Google Cloud SQL database.

+5.  **Database Response & Sanitization (Server-Side)**: The database returns the newly created or updated product row.
+This raw data is passed to a central sanitization function in `src/lib/sanitize.ts`. **This is a critical step.** This function ensures the data conforms perfectly to the `Product` TypeScript type, converting any `null` values from the database (for empty arrays like `images` or `specifications`) into empty arrays (`[]`).

+6.  **API Response to Client**: The now clean, sanitized product data is sent back to the client as the JSON response from the API call.

+7.  **Client-Side Update**: The client-side `fetch` call receives the sanitized product data.
+It can then use this data to update the UI, such as redirecting the user to the newly created product's detail page, without fear of runtime errors from malformed data.

+This architecture ensures a clear separation of concerns: client components handle user interaction, API routes manage the business logic, and dedicated functions handle database communication and data integrity.

+---

 ## Project Structure